adbyerly/prospectivity_model/README.md

 - First analysis: calibration - do geochemical data predict known gold mine locations?
 	- Transform data to lognormal distributions
 	- Exploratory data analysis - look for correlations and choose elemental data to move forward with
+	- Multivariate correlations and cluster analysis - are there suites of elements that are useful in gold prediction?
+If so, do these have spatial continuity?